 Property values can also be retrieved using SAILIS property search - a fee applies for this information.

 If you are having difficulty locating your property valuation contact the Office of the Valuer-General.

 A notional value is the value of a property based on its actual use rather than the highest and best potential use.

 An example of this would be if an owner's main place of residence is located on a large parcel of land that would be suitable for subdivision.
 The land's highest and best potential use could be to develop a group of units on the land.
 As long as certain criteria are met, the value for the potential of the land to be subdivided would be ignored when determining a notional value.

 If your property is your main place of residence or is used for a business or primary production you could be eligible to have your property assessed at its notional value.
-There is an application 92.3 KB process and additional information 92.5 KB available to assist.
+There is an application for notional value to be applied 92.3 KB process and additional information about notional values 92.5 KB available to assist.

 For more information contact the Office of the Valuer-General.

 Historical property valuation